JoseMilans/holbertonschool-shell/basics/README.md

-To write a script that prints the absolute path name of the current working directory, I use echo "Current working directory: $cwd":
+To write a script that prints the absolute path name of the current working directory, I used Bash.
+Here is the script:  #!/bin/bash cwd=$(pwd) echo "Current working directory: $cwd"